 It’s certainly reassuring that the property market is showing such resilience.
 More property searches mean there’s more demand, which is good news for property values long-term.

 This is very positive for those who have been considering making a purchase in a location such as France or Switzerland.
 An increase in the popularity of picturesque areas can only magnify this.

-Many potential-investors will consider this growing trend as confirmation that the Alps is a solid bet.
+Many potential-investors will consider this growing trend as confirmation that an Alpine property investment could be a solid bet.
 After all, the bigger the desire for city-dwellers to get out into beautiful settings, the bigger the demand for rental properties.

 Why property investment is often particularly attractive during tough times

 No investment can promise absolute certainty on the return.
 However, investing in property has a significant advantage.
 When you make this kind of investment, you have solid bricks and mortar to show for it.
 Property values may fluctuate over time, but the asset itself will always be yours.